ASinanSaglam/WESTPA_Workshop_2018_Saglam/README.md

 ```
 and make sure it points to the anaconda python 2.7 you installed.

-4. Once the setup completes, navigate to the examples folder and clone the tutorial:
+4. Once the setup is complete, navigate to the examples folder and clone the tutorial:
 ```
 cd lib/examples
 git clone https://github.com/ASinanSaglam/WESTPA_Workshop_2018_Saglam.git